jims57/icefall/egs/commonvoice/ASR/RESULTS.md

 | modified_beam_search | 39.73 | 39.19| --epoch 24 --avg 5 |
 |   fast_beam_search   | 42.14 | 41.98| --epoch 24 --avg 5 |

+Note: These numbers represent Character Error Rate (CER) percentages.
+The higher CER values (around 40%) indicate significant degradation in performance when testing on the MDCC corpus compared to the in-domain CommonVoice test set (where CER was only ~1%).
+This demonstrates the challenge of cross-corpus generalization in ASR systems.
+The modified_beam_search method performs best among the decoding strategies, but the overall high error rates suggest domain mismatch between training and evaluation data.

 When doing the cross-corpus validation on [MDCC](https://arxiv.org/abs/2201.02419) (with blank penalty set to 2.2), the best CER is below: